 Continuing Airworthiness Manager

-Peter is responsible for all aspects of airworthiness including maintenance programme production and compliance, airworthiness directive embodiment, lifed component control and completion of Airworthiness Reviews on a varied fleet of helicopters.
+As Continuing Airworthiness Manager, Lorraine is responsible for all aspects of airworthiness including maintenance programme production and compliance, airworthiness directive embodiment, lifed component control and completion of airworthiness reviews on a varied fleet of helicopters.

 Peter has 40 years' of aviation experience and has City & Guilds Aeronautical Engineering Technician Pt I, II & III qualifications.
 He holds B1 and C licences and has type ratings on various aircraft including the AW109 series, the Robinson R22 and the Robinson R44.